Poxls88/AVCControls/gpioControls/ReadMe.txt

 Use:
 gpio12.sh will monitor the RPI2 GPIO-12 pin which is connected to the Navio+'s AUX signal pin.
-It's use is to start a python autonomous program.
+It's use is to properly shutdown the RPI2 by turning "OFF" the original rocker switch.

 gpio16.sh will monitor the RPI2 GPIO-16 pin which is connected to the soldered wires on the bottom of the RPI2.
-It's use is to properly shutdown the RPI2 by a pushbutton event.
+It's use is to start a python autonomous program.